-From his home at Gibeah6 Saul and his servant passed in a north-westerly direction over a spur of Mount Ephraim.
-Thence they turned in their search north-eastward to "the land of Shalishah," probably so called from the circumstance that three Wadys met there,7 and then eastwards to the land of Shaalim - probably "the hollow," the modern Salem.
-Having traversed another district, which is called "the land of Yemini," - either "the right hand," or else "of Benjamin," though apparently not within the territory of Benjamin - they found themselves in the district of Zuph, where Samuel's home at Ramah was.8 in order to find the she-asses.
-9 Having ascertained that the seer was not only in the city, but that the people had had "a sacrifice" on the "height" outside, where, as we know (1 Samuel 7:17), Samuel had built an altar, the two hastened on, in the hope of finding him in the city itself, before he went up "to bless," or speak the prayer of thanksgiving, with which the sacrificial meal would begin.
+From his home at Gibeah^{ff6} Saul and his servant passed in a north-westerly direction over a spur of Mount Ephraim.
+Thence they turned in their search north-eastward to "the land of Shalishah," probably so called from the circumstance that three Wadys met there,^{ff7} and then eastwards to the land of Shaalim - probably "the hollow," the modern Salem.
+Having traversed another district, which is called "the land of Yemini," - either "the right hand," or else "of Benjamin," though apparently not within the territory of Benjamin - they found themselves in the district of Zuph, where Samuel's home at Ramah was.^{ff8}

+For three days had the two continued their unsuccessful search, when it occurred to Saul that their long absence might cause his father more anxiety than the straying of the she-asses.
+But before returning home, Saul's servant suggested that since they were just in view of the city where "the seer" lived, they might first consult him as to "the way" they "should go" in order to find the she-asses.^{ff9} Having ascertained that the seer was not only in the city, but that the people had had "a sacrifice" on the "height" outside, where, as we know (49071 Samuel 7:17), Samuel had built an altar, the two hastened on, in the hope of finding him in the city itself, before he went up "to bless," or speak the prayer of thanksgiving, with which the sacrificial meal would begin.
 For, amidst the guests gathered there, the two strangers could have little expectation of finding access to the president of the feast.
 They had just entered the city itself, and were "in the gate," or wide place inside the city-entrance, where the elders used to sit and popular assemblies gathered, when they met Samuel coming from an opposite direction on his way to the "Bamah," or sacrificial "height."
-To Saul's inquiry for "the seer's house," Samuel replied by making himself known.
-10 He had expected him - for the day before the Lord had expressly intimated it to him.
+To Saul's inquiry for "the seer's house," Samuel replied by making himself known.^{ff10} He had expected him - for the day before the Lord had expressly intimated it to him.
 Indeed, Samuel had prepared for it by ordering the choicest piece of that which was to be eaten of the sacrifice to be set aside for his guest - so sure was he of his arrival.
 And now when he saw before him in the gate the stateliest and finest-looking man in all Israel, the same voice which had led him to expect, indicated that this was the future leader of God's people.